George V Gold Sovereign

 While King George V reigned from 1910-1936, the coins were only produced between 1911-1932.
 Annual mintage varied considerably, ranging from over 40 million in the first year to just over 1 million coins in 1932.

 As was common with the British Empire, The George Sovereign was produced in various mints and therefore coins are found with mintmarks from as far afield as Ottowa (Canada), Bombay (India), Pretoria (South Africa), 3 cities in Australia and London.
 Each proudly displays the relevant mintmark, except London, produced coins, which have no mark at all.

 The picture illustrates the type of coin you’ll receive, not the exact item.

-The George V Gold Sovereign is one of our favourite coins, and will almost always form the backbone of a Director’s Pick selection.
+The George V Gold Sovereign is one of the favourite coins of Physical Gold and will almost always form the backbone of a Director’s Pick selection.
 We say it hits the sweet spot, which means it offers a perfect balance of low premium with some numismatic value.

 Generally, they trade cheaper than Edward VII Gold Sovereign coins as more were minted and they’re not as old.
 However, we’ve seen these two coins trading at similar values in recent years.
 The two coins are commonly referred to as ‘King Sovereigns’.